 The five learning activities in the TSM explore observation, classification, thinking like a scientist and using measurement and scale to determine the size of an unknown bird.
 The activities support the science capability ‘Gather and interpret data’.

-Check your school library for the article from the 2013 level 2 Connected journal ‘I spy’, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2013 level 2 Connected journal ‘I spy’, download it as a Google slide presentation or order it from the Ministry of Education.

 The TSM (Word and PDF files) and reusable content (text and images) can be downloaded from TKI.
 Look for the icons below the article abstract.

 Alice thought she had seen a takahē, the bird species once thought extinct.
 Read about the takahē’s rediscovery in the article Takahē conservation efforts.

 Comparisons between the North Island takahē, South Island takahē and pūkeko are in the article The takahē’s evolutionary history.
 This information will be useful for TSM activity 2: Comparing and contrasting data.

 The article Takahē – an introduction has links to other takahē resources.

 This Connected article is a great example of the integration of science and literacy.
 Read the Hub article Literacy through science to discover ways to create cross-curricular learning opportunities.